Birfatehjit-Grewal/Simple_Web_Server/README.md

 # Simple_Web_Server
+This project includes 2 servers created using socket programming.
+The servers implemented basic HTTP Methods and messages.
+The servers can produce the following codes 200 OK, 304 Not Modified, 400 Bad Request, 404 Not Found, and 501 Not Implemented.
+The response is based on the RFC7231.
+The proxy server reduces the workload of the main server by caching the response for get requests by requesting the document from the main server as a conditional get request based on the cached file already in the proxy server.

 ## How to run the code
 Use the latest version of python which can be downloaded from [here](https://www.python.org/downloads/)